ccswbs/UoGd7-Training/HALT.md

 #H.A.L.T.

-This module is designed as a quick overview of techniques that content creators can use to make websites more accessible.
+This module is designed as an overview of techniques that content creators can use to make websites more accessible.
 Small changes based on these guidelines will make a big difference for assistive technology users.

 Most of the information presented here requires a basic understanding of hypertext markup language (HTML).
 This programming language